Voces y Caras: Latinx Communities of North Florida [

 locations such as the UNF Art Gallery.
 The second event is an exhibition during Hispanic

-Heritage Month in which the interviews are presented alongside artwork by Latino students
+Heritage Month in which the interviews are presented alongside artwork by Latinx students

 and alumni.
 During Opening Night, interviewees, artists, and the community at large